skarab/raspberry-sampler/README.md

  password: sampler

- - remove the read-only protection:

- vi /etc/fstab

- remove the ",ro" flag on the root filesystem

- - reboot the pi
- - reconnect ssh
  - stop sampler running

  mv .bash_profile .bash_profile.old

  - reboot the pi
  - reconnect ssh
  - mount the sampler on your laptop using samba :

  mount //192.168.1.45/sampler sampler/ -o guest